jendave/starforged-custom-compendiums/README.md

 ### Custom Conditions Setup

 * Install and activate the [Condition Lab & Triggler](https://foundryvtt.com/packages/condition-lab-triggler) module.
 * Add the json files
-* Copy macros.
+* In the `Starforged Custom Macros` compendium, go into the `Macros by jendave` folder.
+Copy the `Impacts & Compbat Positions` folder into the `Macros` tab.

 ### Dependencies